This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Acupuncture is one of the oldest medical practices, dating to China around 6000 BCE.
-Although it is considered an alternative form of treatment in the United States and additional studies are needed to determine its overall effectiveness, it can benefit children with cerebral palsy.
+Acupuncture is considered a complementary and alternative medicine in the United States.
+Additional studies are needed to determine its overall effectiveness, but acupuncture can benefit some children with cerebral palsy.
 When practiced by a licensed professional, acupuncture can manage pain and other symptoms.

 What Is Acupuncture?

-According to the University of Minnesota, the “qi” is located throughout the body with focuses on particular areas, including:
+The “qi” is located throughout the body and focuses on particular areas, including:

 - Body fluids